Wick89/firescript/README.md

 # Instalation
 1. config in config.lua setup your Framework - firefighterJobs - playSound

-2. is you rename your job go to client/main.lua , go down to line 433 or search ambulance

-3. is you rename your dispatch go to client/main.lua , go down to line 389 or search fd:dispatch, (add you own dispatch chat here)
+2. you can rename/add your dispatch go to client/main.lua , go down to line 389 or search fd:dispatch, (add you own dispatch chat here)

-4. add your Whitelist
+3. add your Whitelist

-5. Extract the contents into folder called `firescript` into your resources folder.
+4. Extract the contents into folder called `firescript` into your resources folder.

 # Usage & Commands